This information is intended for use by health professionals

-Topical corticosteroids may be hazardous in psoriasis for a number of reasons including rebound relapses following development of tolerance, risk of generalised pustular psoriasis and local systemic toxicity due to impaired barrier function of the skin.
+In some patients with psoriasis, topical corticosteroids may cause rebound relapses following development of tolerance, risk of generalised pustular psoriasis and local systemic toxicity due to impaired barrier function of the skin.
 Steroids may have a place in psoriasis of the scalp and chronic plaque psoriasis of the hands and feet.
 Careful patient supervision is important.

 Visual disturbance may be reported with systemic and topical corticosteroid use.
 If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.

 Instruct patients not to smoke or go near naked flames - risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

 Although generally regarded as safe, even for long-term administration in adults, there is a potential for adverse effects if over used in infancy.
 Extreme caution is required in dermatoses of infancy including napkin eruption.
 In such patients courses of treatment should not normally exceed 7 days.

 No interaction studies have been performed.

 There are no or limited amount of data from the use of hydrocortisone butyrate in pregnant women.